magento/devdocs/src/recommendations/customize.md

     |`checkout_onepage_success.xml`|Checkout|
     |`cms_index_index.xml`|Home|

 1. Let's modify the `catalog_product_view.xml` file so that the recommendation unit appears after the product image on the product detail page.
-Before you make any edits, the file should look something like this:
+Before you customize this XML file, let's take a look at the file and understand the sections you will need to modify:

     ```xml
     <?xml version="1.0"?>